Introduction

 Soreness and Recovery

 Many people believe that soreness means a workout was effective.
-This is not true.
+This idea stems from old-school theories preached by trainers around the globe.
+We have learned that this is not true.

 Soreness (DOMS) is a response to: